therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 In the cases below, we do not host the Balsamiq Mockups Plugin ourselves, so you should refer to the platform's Terms of Use (linked below) instead.

-*   Balsamiq Mockups for Confluence when run in Atlassian Cloud - [Terms of Use](https://www.atlassian.com/legal/customer-agreement)
 *   Balsamiq Mockups when used on ux.stackexchange.com - [Terms of Service](http://stackexchange.com/legal)

-For Balsamiq Mockups 3 for Google Drive and Balsamiq Mockups 3 for JIRA Cloud, we do not guarantee continuous access to the Plugin.
+For Balsamiq Mockups 3 for Google Drive, Balsamiq Mockups 3 for Confluence Cloud and Balsamiq Mockups 3 for JIRA Cloud, we do not guarantee continuous access to the Plugin.
 Like all other cloud-based applications, we are vulnerable to the inherent unreliability of the Internet.

 That said, high reliability is something we are proud of and something we deliberately chose to compete on.
 That's why we have hired developers, system administrators and support staff both in California and Europe.